 Dana is a lifelong student of nature spirituality and druidry and has been practicing for over 17 years.
 In addition to serving as the Grand Archdruid in the Ancient Order of Druids in America (AODA) and she is a Druid-grade member of the Order of Bards, Ovates and Druids (OBOD).
 In 2018, she was made the OBOD’s Mount Haemus Scholar for her research on cultivating the bardic arts.
 For a story of how she came to druidry, please see the post “The Mystery of the Stumps and the Spiral Path: How I came to Druidry.”

 Ovate Path: Permaculture Design, Herbalism, and Plants

-She is committed to wild plants, plant crafts, and herbalism.
-For the last 6 years in Western Pennsylvania, she offers regular plant walks focusing on the edible, herbal, and craft uses of plants.
-She is a graduate of Jim McDonald’s Lindera: Four Season Herbal Intensive and has also studied with Rosemary Gladstar.
+She is committed to wild plants, plant crafts, mushrooms, and herbalism.
+For almost 10 years in Western Pennsylvania, she has offered regular plant walks focusing on the edible, herbal, and craft uses of plants.
+She is a graduate of Jim McDonald’s Lindera: Four Season Herbal Intensive and is currently studying with the Northwest School for Aromatic Medicine and the School for Evolutionary Herbalism.
+She is a member of the Western Pennsylvania Mushroom Club and the North American Mycological Association.
 She’s been homesteading for about 10 years, currently at a 5-acre homestead in Western PA with my partner Rob, 28 birds, 3 cats, and a tortoise.
 Along the way, she’s also learned and practiced natural building, sustainable crafting, foraging and mushroom hunting, market gardening, mushroom cultivation, and so much more!

 Bardic Path: Artwork and Expression